Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/StudyGuide.md

   - The first 4 classes covered design patterns, learning how they work and when are they best suited for certain problems.

 - *Ways you can demonstrate your skill / knowledge level of this outcome*
-  - Mention the benefits, pitfalls and descriptions of the patterns.
+  - You can identify the pattern based on their descriptions or given a code snippet.
+  - You can give accurate proposals to when to use patterns based on a scenario description.
+  - You can diagram patterns to explain their components and how they work.
-  - Be able to make simple diagrams of the patterns to demonstrate how they work and their components.
+  - Given two patterns, you are able to explain how they are similar and different.

 **Outcome:** Implement MVVM, Coordinators as architectural patterns.